-We have a wide range of online support and guidance for students on our UniSkills web pages, and we have pulled together some useful information and tips for those transitioning into PGT study this coming academic year.
+We’ve got a wide range of online support and guidance for students on our UniSkills webpages.
+And we’ve pulled together some useful information and tips for those transitioning into PGT study this coming academic year.

 Explore the sections below to find out more.

-We have developed a new Transitioning into Postgraduate (PGT) Study webinar which will introduce you to key skills you will need to develop to study at PGT level.
-You will meet members of our friendly team and there will be opportunities to interact with peers from other postgraduate taught (PGT) programmes in a supportive online learning environment.
+Our Transitioning into Postgraduate (PGT) Study webinar will introduce you to the key skills you’ll need to develop so you can study at PGT level.
+You’ll meet members of our friendly team with opportunities to interact with peers from other postgraduate taught (PGT) programmes in a supportive online learning environment.

 Other useful UniSkills webinars